cryptarch/vim-ExecuteThatThing/README.md

 nmap <Return> Xic
 ```

-With those mappings, I get notebooks which look like this:
+With those mappings, I get notebooks which look like this, just by pressing Enter on the line which looks like a command:

 ```
 $ cowsay hello world